 Each year, the Festival receives hundreds of unsolicited submissions from authors wishing to speak at the Festival, or putting forward ideas for the program.
-We are unable to respond the submissions or return materials sent for consideration.
+We are unable to respond to these submissions or return materials sent for consideration.

 Can I recommend an author for the Festival?

 You are welcome to recommend an author for consideration through our online form.
 Due to the volume of suggestions, we are unable to respond to each one.

 I am a writer.
 Can I present my work to publishers during Sydney Writers' Festival?

 While publishers attend Sydney Writers' Festival, the Festival is not the appropriate avenue to present your book to publishers.

-We recommend you approach publishers through the usual channels, either by submitting your manuscript directly or by engaging a literary agent.
+We recommend you approach publishers through the usual channels, either by submitting your manuscript directly or engaging a literary agent.

 Can you put me in touch with an author on the program?

-No. For privacy reasons, we are unable to pass on contact details for authors, and we cannot pass on messages.
-The best way to contact authors is through their publisher or agents.
+No. For privacy reasons, we are unable to pass on contact details for authors and we cannot pass on messages.
+The best way to contact an author is through their publisher or agent.

 Who do I contact if I have a general enquiry?